bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 -   `callback` [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)
 -   `...args` [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Data_types) Additional arguments to pass when invoking the `callback`

-`process.nextTick()` adds `callback` to the “next tick queue”.
+`process.nextTick()` adds `callback` to the "next tick queue”.
 This queue is fully drained after the current operation on the JavaScript stack runs to completion and before the event loop is allowed to continue.
 It’s possible to create an infinite loop if one were to recursively call `process.nextTick()`.
 See the [Event Loop](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/#process-nexttick) guide for more background.

     import { nextTick } from 'process';